-A weapon which the enemy has been using with growing frequency, especially in stand-off attacks on U.S. and South Vietnamese military bases, is the mortar.
+A weapon which the enemy has been using with growing frequency, especially in stand-off attacks on U.S. and Republic of Vietnam military bases, is the mortar.
 Standard mortars in Charlie's arsenal are the 82mm-backbone of his high-angle fire support-and the 60mm, normally used in small-scale guerrilla actions.